 This blog is part of SPARK, a four-year European Union funded project to build the awareness, capacity and active engagement of European Union citizens, particularly young adults, with efforts to bring about climate justice.
 SPARK is delivered by a consortium of 20 civil society organisations across 13 European countries.
 See: https://sparkachange.eu/

-Outputs related to SPARK have been produced with the assistance of the European Union.
-The contents of these outputs are the sole responsibility of Climate Outreach and can in no way be taken to reflect the views of the European Union.
+This has been produced with the assistance of the European Union.
+The contents are the sole responsibility of Climate Outreach and can in no way be taken to reflect the views of the European Union.

 3 responses to From despair to action: engaging young adults in Europe with climate justice